COSIN3-UOC/BUNGen/README.md

 	alpha=2.5, min_block_size=0, fixedConn=False, link_density=2.45)

 ```
 Keep in mind that the parameters are positional.
-If user does not pass the parameters as named arguments order must be respected.
+If user does not pass the parameters as named arguments, then order must be respected.
 If the user wants the function to return the matrix of link probabilities edit the line above by replacing M,_ with M,Pij or  _ ,Pij.

 To produce several networks simultaneously while varying some parameter and keeping others fixed:
 ```python